Language with Vision: a Study on Grounded Word and Sentence Embeddings: Visually Grounded Word Embeddings

 where $y$ and $\hat{y}$ denote the ground truth image vector ($I_j$) and the predicted image vector ($h_n$) respectively.
 By applying the $LSTM$ network, the model takes into account the context in which each word occurs.
 Therefore, the whole sentence is mapped to the image vector.
-Since the model tries to predict an image vector, it will change the textual-vector space such that the image vector is estimated as accurately as possible.
+Since the model tries to predict an image vector, it will change the textual vector space such that the image vector is estimated as accurately as possible.
 Nonetheless, we restrict the influence of the images on the word vectors by keeping the mapping $M$ linear.
-Naturally, the grounded word vectors (output of $M$) will still respect the textual vector space but they will be aligned to the image representations.\\
+Naturally, the grounded word vectors (output of $M$) will still respect the textual vector space but they will be indirectly aligned to the image representations.\\

-After training the model on (caption, image) pairs, the mapping $M$ can be used to visually ground any word vectors including out-of-vocabulary words.
-In this way, a visually grounded version of the textual embeddings is created in a zero-shot manner despite being exposed to only a limited number of words.
+{After training the model on (caption, image) pairs, the mapping $M$ can be used to indirectly ground both abstract and concrete words including out-of-vocabulary words.
+For instance, for obtaining the visually grounded vector of the word \textit{sad}, we first fetch its textual vector $t_{sad}$ using the pre-trained textual embeddings.
+The grounded vector is then obtained by using the learned mapping $M$ as $g_{sad}= t_{sad} \cdot M$, where $g_{sad}$ indicates the visually grounded version of the word \textit{sad}}.
+In this way, a visually grounded version of the textual embeddings is created in a zero-shot manner (including unseen words) despite being exposed to only a limited number of words while training on image captions.